283375/lc-wiki-graph/README.md

 GAME_EXTRACT_ROOT=X:/Game Extract
 ```

-Finally, ensure there's a folder named `outputs` in the project root.
+Finally, ensure there are folders named `outputs` and `caches` in the project root directory.
 You're now good to go.

 ## Radar pip sizes graph